 Below are some thoughts on how project milestones create meaningful, contextualized groupings of tasks and propel successful projects.

-👉 Looking for the perfect tool to Map your milestones?
-Sign up here to get started with Nifty for free!
+👉 Looking for the perfect tool to track your milestones?
+Sign up here to try Nifty for free!

 Table of context